raspberrypilearning/cd-beginner-scratch-sushi/en/step_6.md

 + Add the blocks above to your program and click the green flag to test out your code.

-Your parrot moves back and forwards now, which is pretty cool, but it doesn’t move up or down.
+Your shark moves back and forwards now, which is pretty cool, but it doesn’t move up or down.
 Also, if you look through the **motion** blocks, you’ll see there are no blocks for 'up' or 'down'.
 There are a whole bunch of them related to **x** and **y** though — let's try those!

 + Grab two `change y by`{:class="blockmotion"} blocks and update your code like this: